Table of Contents

 Recently I purchased a WordPress theme.
-I was very happy with the look and it had all the features that I needed for the website that I developed.
-It didn’t take me long to realize that the layout in the theme is missing a critical feature: responsive design.
-When I purchased the theme I wasn’t looking for responsive design, in my mind, every website should be responsive, especially a layout of a theme that was recently built.
+I was very happy with the look, having all the features I needed for the website I developed.
+It didn’t take long to realize the layout of the theme was missing a critical feature- responsive design.
+When I purchased the theme, I wasn’t looking for responsive design because I thought every website should be responsive, especially for a recently released theme.

-Companies have the online presence to display information, process requests (for example transfer money or change address), and make sales.
-In the past several years there has been a trend to create free content.
-Most blogs are created to generate traffic by giving free content hoping that readers browse other pages on the website and hopefully purchase a product or service.
+Companies have the online presence to display information, process requests for money transfers, address changes and for making sales.
+In the past several years, there’s been a trend to create free content.
+Most blogs are created to generate traffic by giving free content in hopes that readers will browse other pages on the website and purchase a product or service.

-While the concept has been accepted by many in the web design world it also created a controversy.
-Many designers, as well as users, agree that even though the number of mobile users is on the rise there are features that are simply frustrating to use on a mobile device.
-Most of the time it is simpler to fill out a long form or read from a desktop screen than on a small mobile screen.
+While the concept has been accepted by many in the web design world, it also created controversy.
+Many designers, as well as users, agreed that even though the number of mobile users is on the rise, there are features that are simply frustrating to use on a mobile device.
+Most times it’s simpler to fill out a long form or read from a desktop screen than on a small mobile screen.

-In the article “Mobile first: why are we getting it wrong?”, James Archer describes how the quality of user experience on a desktop version has declined: “In a graceful degradation approach, you might design a beautiful desktop site, and then chop it, squeeze it, strip it, or do whatever else you had to do to create an acceptable version for mobile devices.”
+In the article “Mobile first: why are we getting it wrong?”, James Archer described how the quality of the user experience on the desktop version had declined: “In a graceful degradation approach, you might design a beautiful desktop site, and then chop it, squeeze it, strip it, or do whatever else you had to do to create an acceptable version for mobile devices.”

 Sell A Quality Product And Make People Happy